zendratodaeli/exercise-react-ironbnb-client/README.md

 <br />

 IMPORTANT:
-- For this step, you don't need to implement the details of each component, just the general structure (make sure the user can navigate through the app).
+- For this iteration, do not implement the details of each component, just the general structure (make sure the user can navigate through the app).
 - For the components hierarchy, keep all components as direct children of App.